Super Touring: Regulations

-Some series however, would change the rules to suit crowd demands, and competition from rival series, one example, was the Japanese Touring Car Championship (JTCC), which made increases to body width and exhaust noise while restricting front aerodynamic devices in 1997 (which allowed Toyota to use the larger Toyota Chaser); it ultimately backfired when Nissan and Honda left the series at the end of season, leaving Toyota as the only manufacturer that competed.
+Some series however, would change the rules to suit crowd demands and competition from rival series.
+One example was the Japanese Touring Car Championship (JTCC), which made increases to body width and exhaust noise while restricting front aerodynamic devices in 1997 (which allowed Toyota to use the larger Toyota Chaser); it ultimately backfired when Nissan and Honda left the series at the end of the season, leaving Toyota as the only manufacturer that competed.
 In 1999, a new formula using spaceframe cars came to nothing, and the series was abandoned altogether, as by then Japan's big three all had works entries in the then-JGTC.

 In Australia, the series began in 1993 when the Group A regulations for the Australian Touring Car Championship series was replaced by Supercars Group 3A Formula (known as V8 Supercars from 1997 onwards) and Super Touring.
 The advent of a new management structure and telecast arrangement for V8 Supercars put them in conflict with Bathurst 1000 organisers.
 Super Touring were offered the chance to compete at Bathurst after race organisers could not come to terms with V8 Supercars.
 Bathurst City Council and V8 Supercars came to a separate arrangement to host their own breakaway "Australian 1000 Classic" race.
 Super Touring did not become a viable option, and the third and final race was transformed into a motorsport carnival, with several categories attending and the Super Touring event halved to 500 km, before collapsing in the aftermath of the 1999 race.
 In 2000, in the absence of a rival, the V8 Supercars event took up the Bathurst 1000 name.

 During the Super Touring's long run, the category suffered two fatal accidents.
 In 1995, Gregg Hansford at Phillip Island, and Kieth O'dor at Avus, were involved in fatal accidents as a result of a broken neck caused by their cars' being hit side-on.
 Soon after, rollcages in competition cars with built-in side impact bars, and seats with head restraints on the side would become mandatory.

 One reason for Super Touring's demise was the cost of preparing a car for competition.
 In 1990, a Vauxhall Cavalier cost £60,000.
-By the later part of the 90's, a similar car with more sophisticated aerodynamics device and telemetry cost £250,000.
+By the later part of the 1990s a similar car with more sophisticated aerodynamics device and telemetry cost £250,000.

-The later World Touring Car Championship regulations are very inspired by the old series, with production-based four-door saloons powered by 2.0-litre engines.
-Wider wheel arches are allowed, which makes the cars look more spectacular.
-Cars under S2000 regulations are cheaper than their predecessors, to which serious modifications had to be made to allow for wider tires, lower ride height and different suspension – as the width of Super 2000 cars does not need to be the same as that of the production models, development costs can be kept lower.
-Various national championships use similar rules.